BIIA has two types of memberships, a full membership (active) and an associate membership (passive):

 - We will provide priority news coverage

-The fee for a Full Membership is based on the annual revenues of your company or division.
+The fee for a Full Membership is based on the annual revenues of a member company or one of its divisions (as of January 01, 2021).
 Please refer to the chart below:

 Banner advertisement on www.biia.com top position for one year US$2,000(1)